Immediate threat to ‘Bright Start’ School Age Childcare services

 How you can help

 Since announcement of the interim funding award, PlayBoard has been actively lobbying on behalf of Bright Start recipients, meeting with political representatives from all of the main parties.
 Over the coming period, we will continue in our best efforts to highlight the critical importance of Bright Start funding and we would ask for your support in these endeavours.

 We are seeking support, not only from Bright Start funded groups and the parents/carers who will be directly affected by the withdrawal of funding, but from all those who believe in the well-being of children and young people across Northern Ireland.

 We are asking you to contact local political representatives to let them know about your concerns and your support for the continuation of Bright Start funding.
-To support you, template text for use in letters/emails have been developed and can be downloaded at www.playboard.org/immediate-threat-to-bright-start-school-age-childcare-services where you can access a copy of PlayBoard’s Play Manifesto below which makes a direct call for continued funding support for play-based School Age Childcare provision.
+To support you, template text for use in letters/emails have been developed and can be downloaded at www.playboard.org/immediate-threat-to-bright-start-school-age-childcare-services where you can also access a copy of PlayBoard’s Play Manifesto which makes a direct call for continued funding support for play-based School Age Childcare provision.
 You can also include a copy of the Play Manifesto alongside a letter/email to your political representative.